Welcome to the North Mymms History Project

 Would you like to do this walk?

-A version of this walk, with a few detours to avoid modern-day major roads, has been added to our Hertfordshire Walker site along with a map, pictures, and a detailed description of the route.
+A version of this walk, with a few detours to avoid modern-day major roads, has been added to the Hertfordshire Walker site along with a map, pictures, and a detailed description of the route.
+You can download it free-of-charge here.

 No comments: